whyredfire/pixelos-blog/docs/guides/BugReport.md

 Please only report bugs if you can answer all questions above with yes.
 While you report, please mention your device variant, ROM version, kernel version.
-Please provide logs too (by reading the howtolog note).
+Please provide logs too (by reading the [this guide](guides/howtolog)).